 Email phishing is one of the most common forms of cybercrime today.
-Cybercriminals are always looking to target particular individuals who are more vulnerable to falling prey to such attacks — i.e., senior citizens and technophobes.
+Cybercriminals are always looking to target particular individuals who are more vulnerable to falling prey to such attacks — i.e., older citizens and technophobes.
 But sometimes, even tech savvy people can fall prey to such attacks due to sheer ignorance and distraction.
 Growing awareness regarding how best we can recognize and avoid phishing attacks is the need of the hour.
 In this post today, I will discuss 10 phishing email prevention tips for 2023.

 What is a phishing email?